codefellows/seattle-code-201d82/class-06/README.md

 #### Describe and Define

 - An HTML document as an object that can be manipulated with JavaScript.
-- Object Literals in JavaScript
+- Object Literals in JavaScript.
-  - Access and reassign their properties and methods
+  - Access and reassign their properties and methods.
-- Dot and Bracket Notation for JavaScript objects
+- Dot and Bracket Notation for JavaScript objects.

 #### Execute